ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/purchasing-how-record-purchase-price-discount-payment-agreements.md

 If no special price can be calculated for the item on the line, then either the last direct cost or the unit price from the item card is inserted.

-## Viz související školení na webu [Microsoft Learn](/learn/modules/set-up-prices-discounts-dynamics-365-business-central/index)
+## Podívejte se na související školení na webu [Microsoft Learn](/learn/modules/set-up-prices-discounts-dynamics-365-business-central/index)

 ## Viz také
 [Setting Up Purchasing](purchasing-setup-purchasing.md)